Economic Snapshot for Asia

 5 years of Asia Pacific economic forecasts for more than 30 economic indicators.

 See all the data and analysis available in each of our Regional and Country reports.

 Asia Pacific Economic News

-In August, industrial production decreased 2.8% over the same month last year, which marked the largest decline since January 2014.
+In September, industrial production expanded 8.0% over the same month last year, which was above the 6.9% increase recorded in the previous month.